phillco/LANdrop/README.md

 Credits
 =========

-All development by Phillip Cohen.
+Developed by Phillip Cohen and William Pyburn.
 Icons from the excellent [FatCow Icons Pack](http://www.fatcow.com/free-icons).